-Major winter storm to sweep across Central and Eastern U.S. this week
+Major winter storm to sweep across central and eastern U.S. this week

 A stalled cold front will stretch from roughly Louisiana to Middle Tennessee to central Pennsylvania and the Northeast on Tuesday, which is integral to the forecast for two reasons.
 The obvious is that it marks the dividing zone between frigid subfreezing air to the northwest, reinforced by Arctic high pressure, and milder air to the southeast.

-At the same time, moisture will pool along the front thanks to an atmospheric squeezeplay — a counterclockwise-spinning surface low will develop in Texas Wednesday and Thursday, while a clockwise-rotating high languishes to the east.
+At the same time, moisture will pool along the front thanks to an atmospheric squeezeplay — a counterclockwise-spinning surface low will develop in Texas on Wednesday and Thursday, while a clockwise-rotating high languishes to the east.
 Like a pair of meshed gears, that will draw a strip of Gulf of Mexico moisture aimed directly along the parked front.

 The atmospheric assemblage will also be characterized by “overrunning,” which occurs when mild, moisture-rich air rides up and over a lip of cool, dense air hugging the ground.
 That’s a textbook look for freezing rain.
 Precipitation will fall as ordinary liquid rain in the warm layer but freeze on contact with the frigid surface, glazing the landscape in an icy rime.

-Farther northwest, it will be primarily a snow event, with accumulations greater than 8 inches possible.
-The best chance for heavy snow is from north of Interstate 70 in Missouri to through central Illinois and into northern Ohio and Indiana.
-Parts of central and northern New England, as well as Pennsylvania and New York State, could also wind up with a plowable snowfall, but the details of the forecast are still being worked out.
+Farther northwest, it will be primarily a snow event, with accumulations greater than eight inches possible.
+The best chance for heavy snow is from north of Interstate 70 in Missouri through central Illinois and into northern Ohio and Indiana.
+Parts of central and northern New England, as well as Pennsylvania and New York, could also wind up with a plowable snowfall, but the details of the forecast are still being worked out.

 Where dangerous icing may occur

-- At a glance: A narrow strip of icing will occur between the mild surface air to the south and the entirely-subfreezing atmosphere supporting snow to the northeast, leading to a roughly 100 mile-wide zone of freezing rain that will slowly sag east along the cold front with time.
+- At a glance: A narrow strip of icing will occur between the mild surface air to the south and the entirely subfreezing atmosphere supporting snow to the northeast, leading to a roughly 100 mile-wide zone of freezing rain that will slowly sag east along the cold front with time.

 - Timing: Icing will first become an issue in eastern Oklahoma or western Arkansas late Wednesday before an influx of moisture allows it to expand northeast toward and along the Ohio River, meaning that, by midday Thursday, areas from northeast Texas and Arkansas through western Tennessee, northern Kentucky, southern Illinois and Indiana and much of Ohio could be in line.
-The Northeast and Mid-Atlantic could see some light icing on Friday.
+The Northeast and Mid-Atlantic could see some light icing Friday.

-- Cities: At greatest risk are cities like Jonesboro, Ark., Paducah, Ky. and Cincinnati and Columbus but the ice could extend south into Little Rock, Memphis and Louisville as well.
-The ice could even reach west through Dallas and Austin Wednesday night into Thursday.
-The interior Mid-Atlantic will have to watch the storm closely as well as cold air bleeds into the region Friday.
+- Cities: At greatest risk are cities such as Jonesboro, Ark., Paducah, Ky., Cincinnati and Columbus but the ice could extend south into Little Rock, Memphis and Louisville as well.
+The ice could even reach west through Dallas and Austin on Wednesday night into Thursday.
+The interior Mid-Atlantic will have to watch the storm closely as well, as cold air bleeds into the region Friday.

 - Totals: A general tenth to a half inch of ice accretion is expected broadly, but some places could see much more than a half inch.
 Where that occurs remains to be seen, but keeping abreast of evolving forecasts is imperative.